je02ff/bpBlog/blog/roden_blog.md

 Now my solution uses a double nested for loop, so will be O(n^2).
 I am sure there is a more efficient solution than this, but its what I ran with for now ;-)

-Logic structure in hand I then set out to put all of this in action through an Azure HTTP trigger function that executes every 10 minutes to check for new quakes!
+Logic structure in hand I then set out to put all of this in action through an Azure HTTP timer function that executes every 10 minutes to check for new quakes!

 ```javascript
 const fetch = require('node-fetch');